VladimirMarkelov/haku/docs/usage.md

 ## Known issues

-### Using cmd.exe as a shell and quoted arguments
+### Windows: using cmd.exe as a shell and quoted arguments

 Since `cmd.exe` has distinctive rules to escape quotes in a command, use this shell with care: any command that includes quotes fails when running with `cmd.exe`. `Powershell` works fine in this case.
 So, a possible workaround may be: switch shell before executing a command with quoted arguments to `powershell` and set it back to `cmd.exe` after the command is finished.

-### Executing binaries in Powershell when path contains spaces
+### Windows: executing binaries in Powershell when path contains spaces

 `Haku` is unable to detect the correct path to a binary inside a string, so it does not escape anything.
 It results in that the script: